Skip Navigation

 Credit and Debit Cards

-Credit cards provide an exchange rate better than debit cards, and allows a traveller to delay payment.
-However, credit cards are not always accepted, especially in smaller locations.
+Credit cards provide an exchange rate better than debit cards when paying directly, and allows a traveller to delay payment.
+It is also safer than taking cash.
+However, credit cards are not always accepted, especially in remote locations.

 Prepare a list of telephone numbers (which can be dialled from overseas, not those 0800 or 1800 numbers) of your card issuers in case of emergency.
 For credit cards, MasterCard and Visa provide local toll-free contact numbers worldwide: